Liouville Conformal Field Theory on even-dimensional spheres: Introduction

-To provide a proper meaning to Liouville Conformal Field Theory has been a fundamental issue since its introduction by Polyakov's 1981 seminal work \textit{Quantum geometry of bosonic strings}\cite{Pol81}.
-In this article, Polyakov describes a theory of summation over Riemannian metrics on a two-dimensional surface with fixed topology : this formally corresponds to a \textit{canonical way} of picking at random a geometry on a surface with fixed topology.
-To do so, he used a generalised path integral approach involving the the Liouville functional, an approach which has allowed the introduction of a canonical random measure on such metrics, usually referred to as \textit{Liouville Quantum Gravity}.
-The problem of giving a rigorous meaning to Polyakov formalism has been an ongoing challenge for mathematicians over the past few decades and was successfully addressed thanks to the introduction of a probabilistic framework in a work initiated by David, Kupiainen, Rhodes and Vargas in \cite{DKRV16}.
-The culminating point of this programme aimed to provide a rigorous form of Polyakov formalism is the proof of the DOZZ formula in \cite{KRV18}, that is the rigorous computation of the three-point function of the theory, whose expression matches the one predicted in the physics literature (see \cite{DO94} and \cite{ZZ96}).
+Providing a proper meaning to Liouville Conformal Field Theory (LCFT in the sequel) has been a fundamental issue since its introduction by Polyakov in his 1981 groundbreaking work~\cite{Pol81}.
+In this article, Polyakov describes a theory of summation over Riemannian metrics on a two-dimensional surface with fixed topology: formally speaking, this approach introduces a \textit{canonical way} of picking at random a geometry on a surface with fixed topology.
+To do so, a generalized path integral approach involving the the Liouville functional is being used, an approach which allows the introduction of a canonical random measure on such metrics, usually referred to as \textit{Liouville Quantum Gravity}.
+The problem of giving a rigorous meaning to Polyakov formalism has been an ongoing challenge for mathematicians over the past few decades and was successfully addressed thanks to the introduction of a probabilistic framework in a series of work initiated by David, Kupiainen, Rhodes and Vargas in \cite{DKRV16}.
+The culminating point of this programme aimed at providing a rigorous definition to Polyakov formalism is the proof of the DOZZ formula in \cite{KRV_DOZZ}, which is an explicit expression for the structure constants of LCFT, and that matches matches the one predicted in the physics literature~\cite{DO94,ZZ96} (and also derived by Teschner in~\cite{Tes95} and~\cite{Tes01, Tes04}).